dgurudot/tg/HELP-POSITIONS.md

 Displays current portfolio in **grid mode (default)** or **table mode**.
 You can change mode and enbable/disable using button on bottom right of the screen.
+Click on settings to reorder and enable/disable specific header.
+Click on header to sort specific header.

 **Grid Mode (Default):**
   - **Header:** Symbol (Left), Quantity (Right)